How To Get Better Sleep?

 Common triggers that lead to unhealthy racing thoughts:

 - Technology.
 Our phones, tablets or television can often become a direct trigger that leads to racing thoughts.
 Consider if you are playing a video game with lots of blood and violence.
 Or if you are watching a scary movie.

 - Noises.
 Often noises can directly lead our minds to wander.
-I remember, as a child my dad would take us camping.
-We would do it the old school way.
-Old school tents, camp fire, fishing for food, and s’mores.
+I remember, as a child, my dad would take us camping.
+We would do it the old-school way.
+Old school tents, campfire, fishing for food, and s’mores.
 During one of the many camping trips, my brothers and I prior to falling asleep heard noises outside of our tent.
 I have four brothers.
 As the middle child, my older brother did a great job of telling us that the noise was a bear.
 From that point on, every noise that I or my brothers would hear became associated with a bear.
-I remember feeling scared, nervous and on edge.
-The funny thing is that, the noises could have come from falling limbs, birds, squirrels, or my parents tent.
+I remember feeling scared, nervous, and on edge.
+The funny thing is that the noises could have come from falling limbs, birds, squirrels, or my parent’s tent.

 - Reflecting on your day’s accomplishments.
 When we begin to think about the tasks that we have achieved during the day or the tasks that we will engage in on the following day.
-Our brain becomes stimulated and in an restless state.
+Our brain becomes stimulated and in a restless state.
 I’ll be the first to tell you, that I am “bad” at this.
 It may be the “counselor” in me that likes to reflect too much.

 - Current problems or issues going on in life.
 As mentioned at the beginning of the post, when we are going through some sort of distressful issue in life our brain tends to carry it through the day and file it at night.
 Consider if you are debating over quitting your job.
 At night, you may find yourself experiencing racing thoughts.
 This is due to your brain being stimulated by the “current problem or issue in your life”.